 Electronic communication has advanced significantly in the last 10 to 15 years, and the job application process has evolved as well.
 Even though many job applicants still print out resumes on heavyweight paper to bring with them to an interview, more companies now require electronic submissions of resumes and cover letters.

 So the question arises: what format do companies prefer job seekers use when submitting credentials?
 Is a PDF resume the way to go?
 How does this compare with an MS Word document?
 And what about the once lauded .txt file format – is that now outdated?
+(Know this: You can easily download and send your resume in a variety of formats, including PDF, Word or plain text format, using our professional Resume Builder.)

 Common resume formats